-Besides providing the compressed air supply for the coach braking systems, the compressor also provides the air supply for the entry step, side-slide mechanism on pilot's and co-pilot's seats, front air vents, stepwell cover plate, steering wheel tilt mechanism, tag axle and air suspension system (air bags) - all via separately-controlled solenoid switches operated from the dash, or at other locations throughout the coach.
+Besides providing the compressed air supply for the coach braking systems, the compressor also provides the air supply for the entry step, side-slide mechanism on driver's and co-pilot's seats, front air vents, stepwell cover plate, steering wheel tilt mechanism, tag axle and air suspension system (air bags) - all via separately-controlled solenoid switches operated from the dash, or at other locations throughout the coach.
 (This compressed air source is furnished from the front right side reservoir.)
-A compressed air outlet fitting, tire gauge, and spiral hose are contained in the center storage compartment on the left side of the coach, convenient for blowing out the water system, inflating tires, and so on.
-A Schraeder valve (air connection) is available in the engine compartment to allow the air system to be pressurized from a "shop" source without the necessity of starting the engine.
+A compressed air outlet fitting and air gun is contained in the center storage compartment on the left side of the coach, convenient for blowing out the water system, inflating tires, and so on.
+A Schrader valve (air connection) is available in the engine compartment to allow the air system to be pressurized from a "shop" source without the necessity of starting the engine.